It seemed like a great idea at first – selling your house and buying one that’s bigger, smaller, in another town, or closer to work.

 Even if the offer is definite and unambiguous, if you don’t want to sell your house anymore you can still go back on your acceptance if you haven’t signed anything.
 Saying “no” after you’ve said “yes” might take home buyers by surprise, but a verbal contract isn’t legally binding.
 In the world of home buying you have certain rights reserved but if you have signed a contract, you’ll have more roadblocks to canceling.

 Even if you and your buyer have signed an agreement, there are certain points at which you still have an “out.”
 Should the buyer fail to fulfill their specified responsibilities by the specified deadline, you can cancel the contract.
 Just make sure that you do it according to the the laws of your state.

 There may also be cases where the lender’s appraiser or home inspector suggests that the property might be worth less than the offered price.
 In these cases, home buyers will often request a lower sale price.
 You can then say no and walk away.

 Canceling in Escrow

 Escrow is one of those terms that you usually don’t have to deal with until you buy or sell a home.
 It sounds intimidating, but it really only means that you and your buyer have signed the contract and the buyer has placed cash into a third-party “escrow” account.
 The money stays in the account until closing.

-If you're in escrow and your buyer is on track with the completion of any contingencies, check to see if your end of the contract includes any stipulations.
+If you’re in escrow and your buyer is on track with completing any contingencies, check to see if your end of the contract includes any stipulations.
 These can range from signing on a new home or securing approval from family members.